10 screening tests women need

 You may need to start screening earlier if you have colorectal cancer risk factors.

 Osteoporosis, which thins and weakens the bones, affects millions of women and eventually leads to a broken bone for half of women over age 50, according to the National Institute on Aging (NIA).
 Some of these fractures lead to permanent disability or death.

 The U.S. Preventive Services Task Force (USPSTF) recommends that women ages 65 and older have routine screenings for osteoporosis.
 Screening is also recommended for younger women at high risk for fractures, according to the USPSTF.
 Risk factors include smoking, excessive alcohol use, low body weight and a parental history of hip fracture.

 According to the NIA, the best test of bone density is DXA (dual-energy x-ray absorptiometry) scanning.
 This specialized x-ray shows how dense your bones are.

 If your bones are becoming weak, lifestyle changes, medications or both can help prevent, slow or reverse bone loss.

 A blood sugar test can detect the earliest stages of diabetes, a chronic disease that can have life-threatening consequences without proper treatment.
-Diabetes affects 30.3 million Americans, according to CDC.
+Diabetes affects more than 34 million Americans, according to CDC.